 In DNS Settings, choose the radio button and manually specify DNS information

-Note 1: No secondary DNS service is recommended unless you have adequate alert processes in place.
-D-Zone has built-in backup with multiple servers in each node and multiple geographically distributed nodes deployed using a technology called, anycast.
-If you specify a secondary DNS then in the unlikely event that D-Zone were to go down, your router would default to the secondary DNS and you would not know that you are browsing unprotected
+Note 1: D-Zone has built-in backup with multiple servers in each node and multiple geographically distributed nodes deployed using a technology called, anycast.
+It also operates across two different "clouds" or IP addresses to provide you with backup.
+If you specify a secondary DNS from an insecure provider then in the unlikely event that D-Zone were to go down, your router would default to the secondary DNS and you would not know that you are browsing unprotected

 - Save your settings and close the browser